oznogon/gattaibushido-public/rules/03_basic_play.md

 On your turn, you can use this action at most once per involved Threat.
 Each Threat can activate a Wave or a Storm, but not both in the same Turn.

 **Rumble Upgrade:** During an active Rumble, the BGM can use this Action with a reduced discard cost.
 Activating a Wave requires *any* card, while activating a Storm requires a Face or an Ace.

+##### Summon Robo (Assist, Pilots)

+Call forth your personal Robo to join the Battle!
+This activates your Robo's Summon Effect and makes its Rider Bonus and Attack! powers available to you.
+If your Robo is already present in the battle, you cannot re-summon it with this action.

 ##### Use Gear (Assist; Pilots)